1.0. What is Zaslon?

 “At the peak of the deployment, there was an otryad (detachment, the Spetsnaz equivalent of a battalion) of 230-250 men, probably drawn from several units, including Naval Spetsnaz from the 431st Naval Reconnaissance Point (or brigade).
 There was also a team of operators from the newly formed Special Operations Command (KSO), mainly snipers (or rather counter-snipers) and scouts.
 Indeed, the Conflict Intelligence Team, a civilian group that investigates Russian operations abroad..”

 The GRU and KSO operate closely with the Syrian Ministry of Defence in Damascus, unlike Zaslon.

-The Zaslon unit is based in the Russian embassy on Omar Ben Al Khattab Street, located not far from Russian GRU officers in Defence.
-The unit can be used to protect Russian officials and buildings, or their Syrian counterparts, and also participate in training or mentoring missions (it seems that the Zaslon unit supports the Syrian mukhabarat, the infamous secret services of the Damascus regime).
+The Zaslon unit is based in the Russian Embassy on Omar Ben Al Khattab Street, located not far from Russian GRU officers in Defence.
+The unit can be used to protect Russian officials and buildings, or their Syrian counterparts, and also participate in training or mentoring missions (it seems that the Zaslon unit supports the Syrian Mukhabarat, the infamous secret services of the Damascus regime).
 Much like the situation in Iraq, Zaslon is close enough to the fire to get access to sensitive materials and personnel from its Syrian counterparts if the regime falls.